BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: Benchmark of Objective Quality Metrics

 \subsection{Selected Metrics}

 For all image-based metrics, average pooling over 30 fps video renderings has been used to predict the final quality as recommended in \cite{ak2021temporalsampling}.
-Image-based metrics have been computed on the rendered frames used during the subjective test, and include simple measures such as MSE, PSNR and SSIM~\cite{wang2004ssim} and 11 other more sophisticated metrics.
-Feature similarity index (FSIM~\cite{zhang2011fsim}) and its color-dependent variant FSIMc~\cite{zhang2011fsim} are full reference metrics that rely on phase congruency and gradient magnitude to quantify image quality locally and uses phase congruency as a weighting function to obtain a single quality score.
-Gradient magnitude similarity deviation (GMSD\cite{xue2014gmsd}) is another full reference metric utilizing the pixel-wise gradient magnitude similarity to predict the image quality.
-D-JNDQ~\cite{ak2022djndq} is a learning-based full reference metric that is trained on first just noticeable difference (JND) points of JPEG compression artefacts.
+Image-based metrics have been computed on the rendered frames used during the subjective test, and include simple measures such as MSE, PSNR, SSIM~\cite{wang2004ssim}, MS-SSIM~\cite{wang2003msssim}, and 11 other more sophisticated metrics.
+Feature Similarity Index (FSIM~\cite{zhang2011fsim}) and its color-dependent variant, FSIMc~\cite{zhang2011fsim}, fall under the category of full-reference metrics.
+They rely on phase congruency and gradient magnitude to locally quantify image quality, utilizing phase congruency as a weighting function to yield a single quality score.
+Gradient Magnitude Similarity Deviation (GMSD~\cite{xue2014gmsd}) is another full-reference metric that employs pixel-wise gradient magnitude similarity to predict image quality.
+D-JNDQ~\cite{ak2022djndq} is a learning-based full-reference metric trained on the first Just Noticeable Difference (JND) points of JPEG compression artifacts.
 It combines a white-box optical and retinal pathway model with a Siamese neural network to predict image quality.
-MW-PSNR~\cite{stankovic2015mwpsnrFR, stankovic2016mwpsnrRR} is based on morphological wavelet decomposition and MSE of the wavelet sub-bands.
-Both full reference (MW-PSNR-FR) and reduced reference (MW-PSNR-RR) versions of this metric.
+MW-PSNR~\cite{stankovic2015mwpsnrFR, stankovic2016mwpsnrRR} relies on morphological wavelet decomposition and the Mean Squared Error (MSE) of the wavelet sub-bands.
+Our evaluation includes both full-reference (MW-PSNR-FR) and reduced-reference (MW-PSNR-RR) versions of this metric.
 ADM2~\cite{li2011adm2} assesses image quality by separating detail losses and additive impairments.
 It encompasses features also used in the Video Multi-method Assessment Fusion (VMAF) metric~\cite{netflix2018VMAF}.
 VIF~\cite{sheikh2006vif} quantifies the information present in the reference image and how much of this reference information can be extracted from the distorted image.
 It is another feature used in the VMAF metric~\cite{netflix2018VMAF}.
 VMAF~\cite{netflix2018VMAF}, proposed by Netflix, fuses several image-based features, including ADP2 and VIF, along with a simple temporal feature to evaluate video quality.
 FVVDP~\cite{mantiuk2021fvvdp} models the response of the human visual system to differences across the temporal domain and the visual field.

-The geometry-based metrics disregard the color information.
-The point-to-point~\cite{mekuria2016point2point} and point-to-plane~\cite{tian2017evaluation} metrics are most commonly used in MPEG standardization activities, and they focus on distance among the nearest points or distance between the point and the projected point on the second set considering the normal, respectively.
-Plane-to-plane~\cite{alexiou2018angular} measures the angular difference between the normals of the closest points.
-PCQM~\cite{meynet2020pcqm} focuses on finding the curvature of a predicted surface from a set of closest points with normals and estimates quality based on this curvature estimate.
-PointSSIM~\cite{evangelos2020pointssim} calculates attributes such as geometry, normals, curvature, and colors.
-Once the features are calculated, they are fed into a similarity function and pooled all together.
-As geometry-based attributes were found second best (to the color-based attributes), PointSSIM Geom- metrics were included in this analysis.